iver56/cross-adaptive-audio/README.md

     }
   ],
   "neural_input_channels": [
-    "mfcc_amp",
+    "mfcc_0",
-    "mfcc_amp__derivative",
+    "mfcc_0__derivative",
     "mfcc_1"
   ]
 }
 ```
-In this example we are using mfcc_amp and mfcc_1 for similarity calculations, and mfcc_1 is given less weight than mfcc_amp.
+In this example we are using mfcc_0 and mfcc_1 for similarity calculations, and mfcc_1 is given less weight than mfcc_amp.
 In other words, mfcc_1 errors matter less than mfcc_amp errors.
 Neural input is mfcc_1, mfcc_amp and the derivative (gradient) of mfcc_amp, which is written as "mfcc_amp__derivative" in the config file.
 You can add the derivative of any feature by writing "{feature_name}__derivative", (replace {feature_name} with the name of the feature)

 To see all the available audio features you can add in experiment_settings.json, run `python list_all_features.py`